 * We sometimes use affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our disclosure for more info.

-Up until recently, our grocery bill nearly overtook our mortgage repayments.
+Need a Grocery Budget Makeover?
+Up until recently our grocery bill nearly overtook our mortgage repayments.
 We were literally eating into our income every month.
-With four kids and a single income, this was tough.
+With three kids and a single income, this was tough.
 But not anymore.
 With a few little tweaks (and one major change) we managed to cut $7,200 this year from our grocery spend alone.

 Five years ago before our family started on a Real Food lifestyle, my homemaking skills were a hot mess.
 I would go grocery shopping two to three times a week and fill my trolley without a plan.
 Literally grabbing any item off the shelves that was on special or looked like a fast food option.
 I was a food marketers ideal Shopper.
 I fell for everything!
 And I was paying for it too.